vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/1_encounter_in_the_chakra.md

 //2// What I tell you now out of love for you is to be kept carefully hidden.
 On earth, it has \[always\] been taught and received by word of mouth. //3// It must not be given to the disciples of other \[masters\], nor to unbelievers, O Goddess\! nor to those who do not wish intensely to hear it, or who do not give over riches. //4//

-*śṛ ṇu devi mahāguhyaṁ yoginīhr̥dayaṁ param* //2//
+*śṛṇu devi mahāguhyaṁ yoginīhr̥dayaṁ param* //2//

 *tvatprītyā kathayāmy adya gopitavyaṁ viśeṣata ḥ * /